odoo-dev/odoo/doc/howtos/rdtraining/16_guidelines_pr.rst

 - Click on the link displayed in the output of the push command.
 - Open a browser in your development repository `https://github.com/xyz-odoo/technical-training-sandbox`.
-  A button will suggest you to create a new pull request.
+  There will be a button to create a new pull request.

   .. image:: 16_guidelines_pr/media/pr_from_branch.png

-You will notice that your commit message is used as pull request message, this occurs if you have only 1 commit.
+You will notice that your commit message is used as the pull request message.
+This occurs if you have only 1 commit.
-If you have multiple commits, you can make a summary of the commit as PR message.
-Or, if you have few commits, just copy/paste your commit messagges as the PR message.
+If you have multiple commits, you can either make a summary of the commits as the PR message or if there aren't that many commits you can just copy/paste your commit messages as the PR message.

 .. image:: 16_guidelines_pr/media/pr_message.png